Table of Contents

 John Hanks in

 Display Number Of Matching Lines

-You can display number of matching lines using grep command with
+You can display a number of matching lines using grep command with

 -c option.
-Run following command to find count of string
+Run the following command to find the count of the string

 grep -c John names.txt

 (-v) option is used to invert the grep output.
 The command will display the lines which do not match the given pattern.